loopwerk/loopwerk.io/content/articles/2025-11-15-ode-to-testers.md

 I mean a dedicated tester.
 A human whose full-time job is to poke, prod, stretch, twist, and sometimes outright abuse your software in ways you, as a developer, would never imagine.

-And let me say this plainly: a good tester is worth their weight in gold.
+A good tester is worth their weight in gold.

 ## Beyond the happy path